-The council's regulatory functions are extensive, dealing with matters such as abandoned vehicles, animal heath and welfare, occupational health and safety, pollution control, drainage, public health nuisances, food safety/hygiene and compositional standards, disease control, consumer safety, fair trading, and weights and measures.
+The council's regulatory functions are extensive, dealing with matters such as abandoned vehicles, animal health and welfare, occupational health and safety, pollution control, drainage, public health nuisances, food safety/hygiene and compositional standards, disease control, consumer safety, fair trading, and weights and measures.

-Salford City Council believes in firm but fair regulations.
+The council believes in firm but fair regulations.
 Underlying this are the principles of proportionality in the application of the law and in securing compliance, consistency of approach, transparency in how the council operates and what those who are regulated can expect from us and targeting of enforcement action.

 The enforcement action taken by the council will be proportionate to the risks posed and the seriousness of the breach.
 As far as the law allows, we will take into account the circumstances of the case and the attitude of the individual when considering what action to take.